Core Concepts¶

 Collections and STAC Integration¶

 openEO by TiTiler integrates with external STAC API services to provide collections.
-It uses pystac-client
+It uses pystac-client to proxy the STAC API, configured through the TITILER_OPENEO_STORE_URL environment variable.

 OpenEO Process Graph to CQL2-JSON Conversion¶